pitmonticone/LeanProject/README.md

 ## Use this Template

-To create a new repository using this template, ensure you are on the correct repository page ([LeanProject](https://github.com/pitmonticone/LeanProject)).
-Then follow these steps:
+To create a new repository using this template, ensure you are on the correct repository page ([LeanProject](https://github.com/pitmonticone/LeanProject)) and then follow these steps:

 1. Click the **Use this template** button located at the top right of the repository page.
 2. Click the **Create a new repository** button.